M-Barnett/roo-parser/README.md

 (~line 46).
 </br>

-The code writes the results to a csv file with Name, Sale, and URL fields displaying whether or not a given restaurant is running a sale.
+The code writes the results to a csv file with Name, Sale, URL, and Location fields where Sale is a boolean displaying whether or not a given restaurant is running a sale.

 ## Next Steps
 * Add flagging for arguments so `$CSV_NAME`can be specified without `$LOCATION`